gyng/betabot/README.md

         bundle install

-3. Create an admin account (auth level 5)
+3. Create an admin account (auth level 5) with the wizard

         rake make_user